rahmannlab/rahmannlab.github.io/news/gcb24.md

 layout: basic
 ---

-We were having wonderful days at GCB 2024 in Bielefeld.
+We had wonderful days at GCB 2024 in Bielefeld.
 The group was very active:

 - We organized a workshop on *Just-in-time compiled Python for bioinformatics research*.